mgechev/angularjs-in-patterns/README.md

 In the example above the tag `<alert-button></alert-button>` will be replaced button element.
 When the user clicks on the button the string `42` will be alerted.

-Since the intent of this paper is not to explain the complete API of AngularJS, we will stop with the directives here.
+Since the intent of this paper is not to explain the complete API of Angular 1, we will stop with the directives here.

 ### Filters

-The filters in AngularJS are responsible for encapsulating logic required for formatting data.
+The filters in Angular 1 are responsible for encapsulating logic required for formatting data.
 Usually filters are used inside the partials but they are also accessible in the controllers, directives, *services* and other filters through Dependency Injection.

 Here is a definition of a sample filter, which changes the given string to uppercase: